 The Company is open to consider and adopt flexible and new methods of working and will utilise technology to enable this where mutual benefits to both the employee and service delivery can be identified.
-In order to maximise use of our office accommodation we provide a number of "hot-desk" facilities for mobile workers.
+To maximise use of our office accommodation we provide a number of "hot desk" facilities for mobile workers.